jo-makar/matasano/set6/README.md

 }
 ```

 You'd like to capture other people's messages and use the server to decrypt them.
 But when you try,
 the server takes the hash of the ciphertext and uses it to reject the request.
 Any bit you flip in
 the ciphertext irrevocably scrambles the decryption.

 This turns out to be trivially breakable:

-* Capture the ciphertext C
+* Capture the ciphertext C.
-* Let N and E be the public modulus and exponent respectively
+* Let N and E be the public modulus and exponent respectively.
 * Let S be a random number &gt; 1 mod N.  Doesn't matter what.
 * `C' = ((S**E mod N) * C) mod N`
-* Submit C', which appears totally different from C, to the server,
+* Submit C', which appears totally different from C, to the server, recovering P', which appears
-  recovering P', which appears totally different from P
+  totally different from P.

 ```
        P'